 Written by William Shakespeare

 It's a classic tale of mistaken identity and messages gone awry, taking place at that wild, zany land of Revel Grove - the Maryland Renaissance Festival!

-Jacqueline will be playing Luciana in the Comedy, performance times TBA.
-When she's not pining over - er - scolding - her sister's husband, she will be busy bickering with her husband (the Earl of Surrey) and supporting her father (The Duke of Buckingham) on the streets as Lady Elizabeth Howard, Countess of Surrey.
+Jacqueline will be playing Luciana in the Comedy, performing at 1:30PM on the Globe Stage.
+When she's not pining over - er - scolding - her sister's husband, she will be busy bickering with her own husband (the Earl of Surrey) and supporting her father (The Duke of Buckingham) on the streets as Lady Elizabeth Howard, Countess of Surrey.
 It's going to be fierce, y'all.
 Make plans and come on down!

 A Comedy of Errors, part of the 2014 Maryland Renaissance Festival.
 Fridays, Saturdays, and Labor Day Monday, August 23 - October 19, 2014 at 1821 Crownsville Road, Annapolis, MD 21401.
 Directed by John Sadowsky.
 Starring Matthew Lewis, Arden Moscati, Julia Williams, Claire Coyle, Kelsey Meiklejohn, Jacqueline Chenault, Brian Reynolds, Ruta Douglas Smith, Emily Karol, Scott Turner, Eben Kuhns, Arielle Seidman, and Jay Tilley.

 A Midsummer Night's Dream & The Two Noble Kinsmen

 in rep with Brave Spirits Theatre